All Episodes

 Obviously, Mike Pence, second in line, and then the president.

-The fact is they're not even being given the whole truth.
+The fact is, they're not even being given the whole truth.

-Don't we know that Christopher Steele and Fusion GPS was, and again, Christopher Steele, when put under oath in Great Britain in an interrogatory with the threat of perjury hanging over his head, said, I this is all raw intelligence.
+Don't we know that Christopher Steele and Fusion GPS was, and again, Christopher Steele, when put under oath in Great Britain in an interrogatory with the threat of perjury hanging over his head, said, this is all raw intelligence.

-But do we know that if he that he in fact went to the American media to propagate these lies to influence an American election with things that he never verified?
+I don't know if anything in this dossier is true, but do we know that if he, that he in fact went to the American media to propagate these lies to influence an American election with things that he never verified?

-That in fact, Christopher Steele's job wasn't just to create a fake dossier, it was also to get it to the media as many times as it took so that they could then say the media had reported so they then could use it further as though it was evidence.
+It was also to get it to the media as many times as it took so that they could then say the media had reported so they then could use it further as though it was evidence.

-So while the bulk of the information for the application came from the dossier, then they say, see, even the media is reporting it, but the source for Michael Izakoff's article was Christopher Steele.
+So while the bulk of the information for the application came from the dossier, then they say, see, even the media is reporting it, but the source for Michael Izakov's article was Christopher Steele.

 It's circular reporting.

-It's circular reporting, and it's just like somebody who tells somebody gossip, and then when that gets to somebody else, they then use it as a source.
+And then when that gets to somebody else, they then use it as a source.

-It was Used to disparage the president.
+It was used to disparage the president.

 It was used to create an environment in which the attorney general recused himself and allowed a special prosecutor to be created by none other than Rod Rosenstein, who is part of that, in fact, pre-election conspiracy.